dnlsdn/netplayground/README.md

-# NetPlayground — Mini-Internet in Docker (work in progress)
+# NetPlayground — Mini-Internet in Docker

 > A hands-on lab to learn **DNS, NAT, routing, and TCP** in a reproducible way.